graph-paper-org/app-template/docs/development.md

 ## Deployment

-Run `npm install` to install all dependencies.
+As for development, run `npm install` to install all dependencies.

-Run `npm run build` to build this project for production deployment.
+Then, run `npm run build` to build this project for production deployment.
 After it's built, host the _public_ directory on a static server or use `npm start` to serve it with Node.